digital-fabric/modulation/README.md

 ### Importing methods into classes and modules

-Modul provides the `extend_from` and `include_from` methods to include imported methods in classes and modules:
+Modulation provides the `extend_from` and `include_from` methods to include imported methods in classes and modules:

 ```ruby
 module Sequences